 Are you a parent, teacher or part of a group who want to make a difference for nature and the climate?
-This summer World Land Trust (WLT) launched an exciting new mission together with Patron Steve Backshall for children to save threatened habitats in Guatemala: Operation Ocelot.
+This summer World Land Trust (WLT) launched an exciting new mission together with Patron Steve Backshall for children to save threatened habitats in Brazil: Operation Ocelot.
 We have answered all the questions you may have about getting started.

 What is Operation Ocelot?

 Operation Ocelot is a collective response to saving habitats in an area of Brazil’s Atlantic Forest – a project that needs you!
 WLT and our Patron Steve Backshall have a mission, one that will have supporters like you measure your school, sports ground or any other area that is important to you.
 We’re then asking you to fundraise to protect the equivalent area of forest in Brazil.
 Collectively, the impact we could make through this project is phenomenal.

 How do I get involved with my young ones?

 Operation Ocelot works through a four-step process (more detail on each step below):

 - Measure your area

 - Raise money as a team to save the same space in Brazil